 Stay Safe by using your Common Sense on Safari.

-Common Sense on Safari is one of your most significant assets, and you should not leave home without it.
+Common Sense on Safari is one of your most significant assets; you should not leave home without it.
 The world of Travel has gone through some uncertain times.
-The COVID-19 pandemic has locked us in our homes for what seems to be an eternity.
+The COVID-19 Pandemic has locked us in our homes for what seems to be an eternity.
 2020 was the year that the world of Travel stood still.
 We have endured a year of lockdowns and restrictions of all kinds.

-As the Pandemic turns into an endemic situation, the desire to travel is stronger.
+The desire to travel is stronger as the pandemic turns into an endemic.
 For many distant Africa and its Pearl, Uganda is on the horizon.

 More than ever, the rule of Travel is to bring a dose of Common Sense and don’t Leave Home without it.
 That is our advice as you prepare for your Safari in Uganda.